jhoang304/API-Project/README.md

 # BobaBnB
 https://joshua-auth-me.onrender.com

-* BobaBnB is a web application based on the idea of AirBn
+* BobaBnB is a web application based on the idea of AirBnB

 ## Database Schema Design